 All students planning to major or minor in music must complete admission requirements as determined by the University of Nebraska at Kearney and the Department of Music, Theatre, and Dance.
-Application for admission including audition must be submitted prior to enrollment.
-Your application for admission will be assessed on the following:
+Application for admission, including an audition, must be submitted prior to enrollment.
+Applications for admission will be assessed on the following:

-- 1) Your performance of prepared selections on your principal instrument/voice, - 2) Your readiness for collegiate music study as demonstrated through general music skills (sight reading, theory, piano skills), - 3) General academic record, and - 4) High school music activities.
+- 1) The performance of prepared selections on the student's principal instrument/voice; - 2) Student readiness for collegiate music study as demonstrated through general music skills (sight reading, theory, and piano skills); - 3) General academic record; and - 4) High school music activities.

 Music majors and minors must choose an area of applied music and meet the proficiency standards of the Department for admission and graduation.
 All new students will audition to determine their performance level.
-Students should be able to perform with adequate technique, tone quality and musicianship, selections corresponding to the minimum levels of repertoire listed below:
+Students should be able to perform with adequate technique, tone quality, and musicianship, selections corresponding to the minimum levels of repertoire listed below: